-The City of Dublin Hotel/Motel Tax Fund was established to improve the quality of life for our residents, corporate citizens and visitors.
-Home to 15 hotels/motels, Dublin generates funds from a six-percent tax on overnight stays.
+The City of Dublin Hotel/Motel Tax Fund was established to improve the quality of life for Dublin’s residents, corporate citizens and visitors.
+The purpose of the Hotel/Motel Tax is to provide revenue that enhances the City’s appeal to visitors and tourists.
+Home to nearly 20 hotels/motels, Dublin generates funds from a six percent tax on overnight stays.
 These funds are invested back into the community through designated projects and events that enhance visitor appeal and encourage overnight stays.

 Because the City cannot fund every worthwhile endeavor, resources are directed to those areas where public support will have the greatest impact.
 The following are not eligible for funding:

-A RESIDENT of Dublin having earned income and/or who engages in a business or profession in or outside his place of residence (even if all taxes have been properly withheld).
-Residents who are exempt from paying the tax (e.g. pension income only or under age 18) should complete a Form DX-1 (Declaration of Exemption) one time.
-A Declaration of Estimated Tax is required for all individuals whose tax is not fully withheld if the estimated tax due is more than $100.00.
+A RESIDENT of Dublin having earned income and/or who engages in a business or profession in or outside their place of residence—even if all taxes have been properly withheld.
+A Declaration of Estimated Tax is required for all individuals whose tax is not fully withheld or with business income if the estimated tax due is more than $200.00.

 Not sure if you are resident?
 Check your status here.